 Today was Thanksgiving.
-For many, that means family gatherings with more people than normal, more noise than normal and everything is more crowded and tense than normal.
+For many, that means family gatherings with more people than normal, more noise than normal and everything being more crowded and tense than normal.
 There’s lots of food and smells that are perhaps not there every day.
 Today, for many people, as wonderful as it can be, can also be quite stressful.
 This can be especially so in the autism world.

-Declan has never done well in crowds or in unfamiliar, confined spaces.
+DJ has never done well in crowds or in unfamiliar, confined spaces.
 If you mix these elements together, he wants to exit and leave right after entering.
 This is one of the handful of things that he is really good at communicating, actually.
 He’ll lead us to the door and say “bye bye” or “all done”.
 Last year during Thanksgiving he did this very thing within a few minutes of being there.
 We were able to stall him a bit but we did end up leaving fairly quickly.

 And what about sitting down for the traditional early afternoon Thanksgiving dinner with family and the boys?
 No chance.
 Not even close.
-With Declan’s eating and feeding issues, not only will he not eat turkey, potatoes, gravy, stuffing or anything else that was part of the magnificent spread today, had we brought his normal food with, because we weren’t at home, at our table, he wouldn’t have eaten anyway.
+With DJ’s eating and feeding issues, not only will he not eat turkey, potatoes, gravy, stuffing or anything else that was part of the magnificent spread today, had we brought his normal food with, because we weren’t at home, at our table, he wouldn’t have eaten anyway.

 Last year, Thanksgiving was pretty rough.
 It was very difficult for all of us.